gilliangadiano/ETL-Project/README.md

    * Convert DataFrame to .csv file
    * Cleaning up non-movie links from movie URLs
    * Merging DataFrames to pull all values in one .csv file
-   * cleaning up Null values from MySQL Database (relational)
+   * cleaning up Null values from data
+   * importing data to MySQL Database (relational)

 **Load:**
    * from MySQL database- import tables & plot using MatPlotLib